Xeift/Kizmeow-Telegram-Discord-Bot/README.md

 # Kizmeow-Telegram-Discord-Bot
 A bot that forwards Telegram messages to Discord via webhook.
-Kizmeow does not require any Discord or Telegram permissions, nor does it require adding any bots to the group, the only thing required is the Discord webhook url.
+Kizmeow does not require any Discord or Telegram permissions, nor does it require adding any bots to Telegram group, the only thing required is the Discord webhook url.
+You can

-What's the different between Kizmeow and existing bots?
+What's the different between Kizmeow and other existing bots?
 -----------------

 |                                                                   | Kizmeow | Other Bots |